What We Do and How We Can Help

 The Small Business Environmental Assistance Program (SBEAP) offers compliance assistance services to help small businesses navigate the air quality regulatory process.
-To view a condensed version of our services listed below, see our brochure.
+More information about our services is available in the Small Business Assistance Program brochure and below.

 The Air Quality Bureau has expanded its compliance assistance program to include compliance assessments.
 This service is available to qualifying small businesses that would like to take a positive step towards meeting the requirements in their air quality permit.

-Those small businesses who have an air quality permit must perform certain tasks that are required by the permit.
+Those small businesses who have an air quality permit have operational obligations that are required by the permit.
 If you are not doing these, you may be in violation of your permit.
 The compliance assessment program allows a qualifying small business to make corrections before an inspection takes place.
 One advantage of using the program is that penalties associated with violations may be reduced or waived for the permit owner.

 If you want to comply with your permit, and are not sure if you are, you may contact the Air Quality Bureau’s Small Business Environmental Assistance Program (SBEAP).
 The SBEAP can answer questions you may have and also let you know if you qualify for assistance.
 If you qualify, a free compliance assessment of your facility may be performed.
-For an overview of the Compliance Assessment Program, see our brochure.
+For an overview of the Compliance Assessment Program, see our Small Business Compliance Assessment Program brochure.

-You are also welcome to make an appointment and visit us at our Downtown location; for a map to our location, click here.
+You are also welcome to make an appointment and visit us at our Downtown Albuquerque office:

 121 Tijeras Avenue NE